Droohne/MultiplyMatrix/README.md

 Three ways to multiply a matrices.
-Default, async and a smarter async (clusters)
+Default (linear), task for every line*column, task for every thread.